Radmund/openXsensor_vario_gps/README.md

 MS5611 sensor connected to SPI as adviced.
 I did not change pin numbers in the original sketch Breitan BN-220 gps connected as adviced.
 I did not changed pin numbers in the original sketch

-Software apps: U-center version 22.07
-Arduino IDE latest version
+Software apps: U-center version 22.07 and Arduino IDE latest version

 Tips to consider
 -The big trick is to change serial port speed of your GPS to 9600 bps in U-center and only use U-BLOX protocol as output.
 Default settings of the BN-220 are set to be 57600 bps, so you must